eecs582/eecs582.github.io/index.md

 This course exposes students to the operating systems as a research field and study operating systems, and more broadly computer systems in general, from a design point of view.
-We will examine different systems in both important historical context and recent research developments.
+We will examine different systems in both important historical contexts and recent research developments.
 In addition to teaching various system techniques, the objectives of the course also include helping students learn:

 * How to read a research paper in an objective manner.